 Burn patients are also often treated with honey, applied directly to the problem area every 24 to 48 hours.
-While obviously if you have a very severe burn, seek medical treatment, don’t just apply honey, but if it’s a very minor burn, a honey wrap may just do the trick.
+While obviously if you have a very severe burn, seek medical treatment. don’t just apply honey, but if it’s a very minor burn, a honey wrap may do the trick.

 Manage Your Common Cold

 No one likes being sick.
-You’re tired, miserable, and you have a sore throat and hacking cough that just won’t let up.
+You’re tired, miserable, and have a sore throat and hacking cough that won’t let up.
 When you’re ill, you want nothing but to get better – fast.

-Honey may help provide you some relief.
-Raw honey has been shown to be a great way to help treat coughs, in fact, possibly even better than over the counter cough syrups.
-So if you’re someone who simply can’t stand the taste of cough syrup, doesn’t want the drowsy side effects they can cause, or is looking for a cheaper option, honey may just do the trick.
+Honey may help provide you with some relief.
+Raw honey has been shown to be a great way to help treat coughs, in fact, possibly even better than over-the-counter cough syrups.
+So if you’re someone who simply can’t stand the taste of cough syrup, doesn’t want the drowsy side effects they can cause, or is looking for a cheaper option, honey may do the trick.

-A single serving of honey can help to dramatically reduce mucus secretion and lower the number of coughing incidents in those who are ill (4).
+A single serving of honey can help dramatically reduce mucus secretion and lower the number of coughing incidents in ill (4).
 The typical recommended dose here is to take a half to two teaspoons of honey at bedtime.
-This is a great remedy for children as well who may be more reluctant to take cough syrup and who can’t swallow pills.
-Just note that you should never give honey to any child under the age of one under any circumstances.
+This is also a great remedy for children who may be more reluctant to take cough syrup and who can’t swallow pills.
+Just note that you should never give honey to any child under the age of one.

 So there you have the many benefits that honey has to offer.
 As you can see, it’s one food that you don’t want to do without.
-Do keep in mind that since you are buying raw honey, you should not heat it above 95 degrees F, so avoid cooking with it and instead, add it to foods that are already cooked.
+Remember that since you are buying raw honey, you should not heat it above 95 degrees F, so avoid cooking with it and, instead, add it to foods that are already cooked.

-Some great ways to add honey into your day include:
+Some great ways to add honey to your day include:

 § Try mixing some into a bowl of cooked oatmeal for added sweetness